To Book an Appointment

 What is Lung Cancer?

-Lung cancer is a kind of cancer that begins in the lungs.
+Lung cancer is a type of cancer that begins in the lungs.
 The lungs are made up of tiny, thin-walled sacs called alveoli, surrounded by a network of tiny blood vessels called capillaries.
 These alveoli and capillaries form a system known as pulmonary circulation.
 Cancer occurs when cells in the body divide uncontrollably.

 Lung cancer begins when these abnormal cells grow in the lung's tissues; these cells can spread through the blood vessels, lymphatic system and other body parts like the brain, liver, or bones.